-Is the Gurdon Ghost Light one of the haunted places in Arkansas or are they simply one of the most interesting phenomenon in Arkansas?
+Here is the question: Is the Gurdon Ghost Light a haunting in Arkansas or simply one of the most interesting phenomenon in Arkansas?

 The Gurdon Ghost Light is a mysterious floating light which can be seen on dark evenings along a remote stretch of railroad tracks outside of the town of Gurdon.
 The light first began to be seen in the 1930’s.

 It has been televised and photographed and is generally accepted as truly existing.
 What we don’t know is what it is!

 We do know that in 1931 two railroad men argued in the area and one was killed.

 The murderer was caught and tried and received the death penalty.
 The lights began to be seen after this incident and some say that the murdered man is haunting the tracks carrying a lantern.